-There will be no change to the likelihood of flooding on the A9 within the scheme extents upon completion of the works.
+There will be no change to the likelihood of flooding on the A85 within the scheme extents upon completion of the works.
+Works will be programmed as far as is reasonably practicable to avoid periods of adverse weather or heavy rainfall.

-Works are restricted to areas of made ground on the A9 trunk road, with access to the scheme gained via the A9.
-TM will involve single lane closures with two-way temporary traffic lights and a convoy system in place.
-NMUs will be accommodated within the TM setup.
+Works are restricted to areas of made and engineered ground (including road verge) of the trunk road, with access to both schemes gained via the A85.
+TM for the resurfacing works will involve night time road closures with regular amnesties.
+TM for embankment works will involve WB lane closures with two-way temporary traffic lights.
+Local residents will be notified of working hours and provided with appropriate contact information.
+There are no pedestrian facilities located within the scheme extents, however, pedestrians or other NMUs will be accommodated within the TM setup where required.

-The works will not result in any change in vulnerability of the A9 carriageway or active travel route to risk, or in severity of major accidents/disasters that would impact on the environment.
+The works will not result in any change in vulnerability of the A85 carriageway, or in severity of major accidents/disasters that would impact on the environment.

-These measures, along with mitigation measures and standard working practices, will be detailed in the SEMP and adhered to on site.
+These measures, along with standard working practices, will be detailed in the SEMP and adhered to on site.
 The vulnerability of the project to risks of major accidents and disasters is considered to be low.